mlundine/Shoreline_Extraction_GAN/README.md

 ![italy_domain](/images/Italy_Model_Domain.JPG)

+Augmentations can help increase the variability in the annotation dataset.
 Augmentations included vertical flip, horizontal flip, 90 degree CW rotation, 90 degree CCW rotation, and combined vertical and horizontal flip.
+These augmentations were chosen to show the model more spatial configurations of beaches.

 ![augementations](/images/augmentation.png)

 Total set of labeled images was 128,012.
 Split was 80% training, 10% validation, and 10% testing.
+* Training images are used to calculate training loss throughout training.
+  During model training, the aim is to update the model's parameters to minimize the training loss.
+* Validation images are used to independently assess the model's error throughout the training procedure.
+  These are not shown to the model during training nor are they used to update model weights.
+* Testing images are used to indepently assess the final chosen model.
+  These are not shown to the model during training nor are they used to update model weights.

 # GAN Training Details